-- 1. Assessment A service activity designed to evaluate the current status of mental, emotional, or behavioral health.
+- Assessment A service activity designed to evaluate the current status of mental, emotional, or behavioral health.
 Assessment includes, but is not limited to, one or more of the following: mental status determination, analysis of the clinical history, analysis of relevant cultural issues and history; diagnosis; and the use of mental health testing procedures. - 2.
-Plan Development A service activity that consists of development of client plans, approval of client plans, and/or monitoring and recording of progress. - 3.
-Therapy A service activity that is a therapeutic intervention that focuses primarily on symptom reduction as a means to reduce functional impairments.
+Plan Development A service activity that consists of development of client plans, approval of client plans, and/or monitoring and recording of progress. - Therapy A service activity that is a therapeutic intervention focusing primarily on symptom reduction as a means to reduce functional impairments.
 Therapy may be delivered to an individual or group and may include family therapy at which the client is present. - 4.
-Rehabilitation A service activity that includes, but is not limited to, assistance, improving, maintaining or restoring functional skills, daily living skills, social and leisure skills, grooming and personal hygiene skills; obtaining support resources; and/or obtaining medication education. - 5.
-Collateral A service activity involving a significant support person in the beneficiary's life for the purpose of addressing the mental health needs of the beneficiary in terms of achieving goals of the beneficiary's client plan.
-Collateral may include, but is not limited to, consultation and training of the significant support person(s) to assist in better utilization of mental health services by the client, consultation and training of the significant support person(s) to assist in better understanding of mental illness, and family counseling with the significant support person(s) in achieving the goals of the client plan.
+Rehabilitation A service activity that includes, but is not limited to, assistance, improving, maintaining or restoring functional skills, daily living skills, social and leisure skills, grooming and personal hygiene skills; meal preparation skills and support resources; and/or obtaining medication education.

+Collateral - A service activity involving a significant support person in the beneficiary's life for the purpose of addressing the mental health needs of the beneficiary in terms of achieving goals of the beneficiary's client plan.
+Collateral may include, but is not limited to, consultation and training of the significant support person(s) to assist in better utilization of mental health services by the client, consultation and training of the significant support person(s) to assist in better utilization and training of the significant support person(s) in achieving the goals of the client support person(s) in achieving the goals of the client plan.
 The client may or may not be present for this service activity.